dongzgh/dongzgh.github.io/journal.md

 * Reorganized news channels on Wechat and Weibo

 * [L3MONSHAPE](#l3monshape)
-  * Continued learning on GLSL
+  * Continued the learning on GLSL

 * [HEXAGONMI](#hexagonmi)
   * Merged branch source code and created build